open-ephys/onix-docs/source/Getting Started/whatisonix.rst

 is notably longer than the average action potential duration of around 1 ms. On average, ONIX provides much shorter latencies, of around 150 microseconds, because:

-- ONIX is transfers data to the host computer without the CPU via DMA over PCIe.
+- ONIX transfers data to the host computer without the CPU via DMA over PCIe.
 - ONIX uses a custom device driver optimized for low latency.
 - The ONI API allows explicit control over a single parameter to governs the trade off between data latency and overall bandwidth.